-What peak and average powers will produce the best results for the conditions you treat in your practice?
+What peak and average powers produce the best results for the conditions you treat?

 Some practice applications treat primarily small anatomical structures, such as in dentistry, podiatry, dermatology, and pediatrics.
-These treatments typically require less depth of penetration, and therefore less average and peak powers, both lower superpulsed peak powers and lower continuous wave wattages.
+These treatments typically require less depth of penetration.
+Therefore you will need less average and peak powers from both superpulsed peak powers and continuous wave wattages.

-Which wavelengths are recommended based on the tissue types that are typical in the conditions you treat?
+Which wavelengths are recommended based on tissue types and conditions treated?

 Lumix models are configured with a combination of superpulsed and continuous wave wavelengths to enable the treatment of a variety of different tissue types.
-This is important to treatment success because the type of tissues, whether they are predominantly skin, muscle, bone, nerve or cartilage, respond somewhat differently to different wavelengths.
+This is important to treatment success.
+The type of tissues, whether skin, muscle, bone, nerve or cartilage, respond differently to different wavelengths.

-Laser wavelengths somewhat "specialize" in specific tissue types.
-Any laser wavelength in the 600-1100 nm therapeutic range will benefit most tissues, but wavelengths tend to be differentially absorbed by these three tissue types:
+Laser wavelengths somewhat “specialize” in specific tissue types.
+Any laser wavelength in the 600-1100 nm therapeutic range will benefit most tissues.
+However, wavelengths tend to be differentially absorbed by these three tissue types:

 - vascular tissue